oracle/node-oracledb/INSTALL.md

 Oracle Instant Client libraries are required on macOS.

-There is no native Oracle Database for macOS but one can easily be run in a Linux virtual machine, see [The Easiest Way to Install Oracle Database on Apple macOS][21].
+There is no native Oracle Database for macOS but one can easily be run in a Linux virtual machine using Vagrant.
+See the [Oracle Database Vagrant projects][21].

 #### 3.3.2 Install Node.js